 A Distributive Systems Architecture refers to any of a variety of computer systems that use more than one computer, or processor, to run an application.
-This includes parallel processing, in which a single computer uses more than one central processing unit (CPU) to execute
+This includes parallel processing, in which a single computer uses more than one central processing unit (CPU) to execute programs.
+More often, however, distributed processing refers to local area networks (LANs) designed so that a single program can run simultaneously at various sites.

-- Another form of distributed processing involves distributed databases- databases in which the data is stored across two or more computer systems. - The database system keeps track of where the data is so that the distributed nature of the database is not apparent to users.
+Another form of distributed processing involves distributed databases- databases in which the data is stored across two or more computer systems.

+The database system keeps track of where the data is so that the distributed nature of the database is not apparent to users.